-Here are a couple of free blank templates I’ve developed to use with the One Page Novel Plot Formula.
+Here are a couple of free blank templates I’ve developed to use with the One Page Novel Story Structure.
 The first novel outline template is a Google Docs spreadsheet, and the second is for Scrivener.
 I’ve also provided some headers that can be used in Google Keep!

 Novel Outline Template – Scene Spreadsheet